 She was called to the Bar in November 1922 at Middle Temple, just a few months after Ivy Williams.
 Normanton went on to become the first female counsel in cases in the High Court of Justice, and the first woman to obtain a divorce for a client.

 Carrie Morrison, Maud Crofts, Mary Pickup and Mary Sykes first women to pass the Law Society examinations.

 On 18th December, Carrie Morrison became the first woman to be admitted as a solicitor in England.
 For women who did not have fathers or husbands who were lawyers it was often financially impossible for them to get articles.
 Mary Sykes followed her, becoming the second female solicitor and went on to be a Justice […]

 This meant that women could also appeal for divorce on the sole basis of adultery; previously only men could make this claim.

-She worked at her uncle's firm in Belfast until 1946, mainly doing probate work.
+Mary Dorothea Heron became the first woman admitted as a solicitor in Ireland, although she never took out a practising certificate.
+She worked at her uncle’s firm in Belfast until 1946, mainly doing probate work.

-Agnes Twiston Hughes first female solicitor to qualify in Wales
+Agnes Twiston Hughes first female solicitor to qualify in Wales.

 She preserved her maiden name for professional reasons, believing that men and women should keep their money and property separate.
 In this year she was also the first female counsel in a case at the Old Bailey.
 Helen went on to become the first woman to obtain a divorce for her client, the first woman to lead the prosecution in a murder trial, and the first woman to conduct a trial in America.

-Edith Berthen joins firm as one of first women to qualify as a solicitor (Hill Dickinson)
+Edith Berthen joins firm as one of first women to qualify as a solicitor (Hill Dickinson).